ctaverna/ctaverna.github.io/docs/_posts/2022-06-01-microservices-orchestration.md

 ![]({{page.imgs-path}}apigw-error.jpg)

+{:.image-caption .text-align-center}
+*Sequence of microservices calls performed by the gateway*

 Well, in my opinion it's not really a good idea to put business logic in a component that should just be considered part of the infrastructure, inside an area that in some companies goes far beyond the responsibility of the development team.

 Even worst, after the introduction of multiple aggregations or compositions, we could end up with a spaghetti mix of business logic coming from different domains: an awful mess.